 Choosing a strong password and updating it regularly can help to protect yourself against financial fraud.

-- don’t use anything that would be easy to work out such as the name of family members, pets, favourite football teams, birthdays etc
+don’t use anything that would be easy to work out such as the name of family members, pets, favourite football teams and birthdays

-Remember: No HSBC employee will ever ask you for your password.
+Remember: we'll never ask you for your password.
 If you receive a call, or email, from someone claiming to be an HSBC employee, government official or even a member of law enforcement and they ask you for your password, ignore the call and contact us immediately.